Saffron – Crocus Sativus

 Saffron protects the nervous system from alcohol damage.

-Saffron is said to be a favorable spice for lovers.
+Some claim it is to a favorable spice for lovers.
 It is told it may bring lovemaking to new levels.
-Saffron has a long history of being recommended as an aphrodisiac spice.
+It has a long history of being recommended as an aphrodisiac spice.

 Beware of Fake Saffron